dreamerslab/jquery.actual/README.md

 ## Description

-Older version of jQuery has trouble finding the width/height of invisible DOM elements.
+Older version of jQuery(>=1.7.1) has trouble finding the width/height of invisible DOM elements.
 With element or its parent element has css property 'display' set to 'none'. `$('.hidden').width();` will return 0 instead of the actual width; This plugin simply fix it.